 Secure Browser Standard Service

-The Citrix Secure Browser Standard Service (called Secure Browser Service throughout this article) is delivered within Citrix Cloud.
-This service protects the corporate network from browser based attacks by isolating web browsing.
+The Secure Browser service isolates web browsing to protect the corporate network from browser-based attacks.
 It delivers consistent, secure remote access to internet hosted web applications, with no need for user device configuration.
 Administrators can rapidly roll out secure browsers, providing instant time-to-value.
 By isolating internet browsing, IT administrators can offer end users safe internet access without compromising enterprise security.

-Users log on with Citrix Receiver and can open web apps in the configured web browser.
+Users log on through Citrix Workspace or Citrix Receiver and can open web apps in the configured web browser.
 The website does not directly transfer any browsing data to or from the user device, so the experience is secure.

 The Secure Browser Service can publish secure browsers for use with: